Azure-Samples/netappfiles-python-sdk-sample/README.md

 ## What is example.py doing?

 Currently, Azure NetApp Files SDK exposes control plane management operations, CRUD operations for its resources like accounts, capacity pools, volumes and snapshots.
-We start this execution by defining some basic variables that will be used throughout the code to define resrouce group name, location, account name, etc.
+We start this execution by defining some basic variables that will be used throughout the code to define resource group name, location, account name, etc.

 >Note: Please refer to [Resource limits for Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-resource-limits) to understand ANF's most current limits.